GENI-NSF/geni-tools/README-omni.txt

 === Supported options ===
 Omni supports the following command-line options.

--c FILE   Location of your config file (default ~/.gcf/omni_config)
+{{{
+$ ./omni.py -h
+Usage:
+GENI Omni Command Line Aggregate Manager Tool Version 1.6.2
+Copyright (c) 2011 Raytheon BBN Technologies

+omni.py [options] <command and arguments>

+         Commands and their arguments are:
+                AM API functions:
+                         getversion
+                         listresources [optional: slicename]
+                         createsliver <slicename> <rspec file>
+                         sliverstatus <slicename>
+                         renewsliver <slicename> <new expiration time in UTC> deletesliver <slicename>
+                         shutdown <slicename>
+                Clearinghouse / Slice Authority functions:
+                         listaggregates
+                         createslice <slicename>
+                         getslicecred <slicename>
+                         renewslice <slicename> <new expiration time in UTC>
+                         deleteslice <slicename>
+                         listmyslices <username>
+                         getusercred
+                         print_slice_expiration <slicename>

+         See README-omni.txt for details.
+         And see the Omni website at http://trac.gpolab.bbn.com/gcf

+Options:
+  --version             show program's version number and exit -h, --help            show this help message and exit
+  -c FILE, --configfile=FILE
+                        Config file name
+  -f FRAMEWORK, --framework=FRAMEWORK
--f FRAMEWORK   Control framework to use (e.g. my_sfa), overriding
+                        Control framework to use for creation/deletion of slices
-        default in config file.
-The framework is a section named in the config file.

--n, --native   Use native RSpecs (default)

---omnispec     Use Omnispecs (deprecated)
+  -n, --native          Use native RSpecs (default) --omnispec            Use Omnispecs (deprecated)

--a AGGREGATE_URL, --aggregate=AGGREGATE_URL or nickname defined in omni_config
+  -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
-                Communicate with a specific aggregate

---debug   Enable debugging output

---no-ssl   Do not use ssl
+                        Communicate with a specific aggregate --debug               Enable debugging output --no-ssl              do not use ssl --orca-slice-id=ORCA_SLICE_ID

---orca-slice-id=ORCA_SLICE_ID
-        Use the given Orca slice id

--o, --output   Write output of getversion, listresources,
+                        Use the given Orca slice id -o, --output          Write output of getversion, listresources, createsliver, sliverstatus, getslicecred to a file
-        createsliver, sliverstatus, or getslicecred to a file (Omni picks the name)
+                        (Omni picks the name)
   -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
-        Filename prefix (used with -o)
+                        Filename prefix when saving results (used with -o) --usercredfile=USER_CRED_FILENAME

---slicecredfile SLICE_CRED_FILENAME
-        Name of slice credential file to read from if it exists, or save to when running like
+                        Name of user credential file to read from if it exists, or save to when running like '--usercredfile myUserCred.xml -o getusercred' --slicecredfile=SLICE_CRED_FILENAME
-	'--slicecredfile mySliceCred.xml -o getslicecred mySliceName'

--t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
+                        Name of slice credential file to read from if it exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName' -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
-        Ad RSpec type and version to return, e.g. 'GENI 3'.
-        Required when using AM API version 2 or greater.

--v, --verbose  (default True)
-        Turn on verbose command summary for omni commandline tool
+                        Ad RSpec type and version to return, e.g. 'GENI 3' -v, --verbose         Turn on verbose command summary for omni commandline tool

--q, --quiet    (default False)
-        Turn off verbose command summary for omni commandline tool
+  -q, --quiet           Turn off verbose command summary for omni commandline

---tostdout (default True)
+                        tool
-        Print results like RSpecs to STDOUT instead of logging.
+  --tostdout            Print results like rspecs to STDOUT instead of to log
-	Only relevant when not saving results to a file with the -o option.

--V, --api-version (default 1)
+                        stream
+  --abac                Use ABAC authorization
+  -l LOGCONFIG, --logconfig=LOGCONFIG
+                        Python logging config file --logoutput=LOGOUTPUT
+                        Python logging output file [use %(logfilename)s in logging config file]
+  --no-tz               Do not send timezone on RenewSliver -V API_VERSION, --api-version=API_VERSION
-        Specify the API version to use when talking to aggregates.
-Available options are "1" and "2".
+                        Specify version of AM API to use (1, 2, etc.)
+  --no-compress         Do not compress returned values --available           Only return available resources --arbitrary-option    Add an arbitrary option to ListResources (for testing
+                        purposes)
+}}}

 === Supported commands ===
 Omni supports the following commands.